Joomla! Update System requirement

 Joomla Update System - Free extension

-In this case, the Extension Update System requires to add a tag in the extension manifest to define a URI to publish the available updates:
+In this case, the Extension Update System requires adding a tag in the extension manifest to define a URI to publish the available updates:

 Defining an update server